domozhiirov/array-extra-collection/readme.md

-My collection of tricks you can do with Arrays in Javascript
+My collection of tricks you can do in Javascript